encloud-tech/encloud/docs/encloud_share.md

 ### Synopsis

-Share your files with other users using the CID and DEK
+Share your files with other users using the UUID and DEK

 ```
 encloud share [flags]